 General Motors (GM)

-There’s no denying General Motors (NYSE:GM) ran into a headwind three years ago, when “peak auto” became a reality.
+There’s no denying General Motors (NYSE:GM) ran into a headwind four years ago when “peak auto” became a reality.
 Though a victim of its own rampant success — subsequent comparisons have all looked lackluster — investors tend to only care about how current results stack up against the recent past.

 Lumentum Holdings (LITE)

-Don’t worry if Lumentum Holdings (NASDAQ:LITE) is an unfamiliar name — most investors probably haven’t heard of it.
-The company makes communications equipment and industrial lasers, and has a big presence in the fiber optic industry.
+Don’t worry if Lumentum Holdings (NASDAQ:LITE) is an unfamiliar name.
+Many investors probably haven’t heard of it.
+The company makes communications equipment and industrial lasers and has a big presence in the fiber optic industry.

 Name any piece of mobile machinery, and Terex (NYSE:TEX) probably makes it.
-From backhoes to cherry pickers to tracked conveyers to cranes, Terex has solutions for almost any industrial application.
+From backhoes to cherry pickers to tracked conveyors to cranes, Terex has solutions for almost any industrial application.

 That diversity hasn’t helped revenue in a while, with the top line peaking in 2014.
 The stock has been hit-and-miss since then … more misses than hits.

-The doubters may have overshot their pessimism though, sending TEX stock to a forward-looking P/E of 10.5 following what should be nearly 17% revenue growth for 2018.
+The doubters may have overshot their pessimism though, sending TEX stock to a forward-looking P/E of 6.93 after a disappointing second quarter reported in July.
 While sales growth is expected to slow this year, the company more often than not topped sales and earnings estimates in 2018.
-It may hold a few pleasant surprises in store this year.
+It may hold a few pleasant surprises in store this year after this brief stumble.

 Capital One (COF)